• Skip to main content

 6. Name and Acknowledge Their Emotions

-Two-year-olds are learning what emotions are and they are expressing them in primal ways, not in socially accepted ways.
+Two-year-olds are learning what emotions are, and they express them in primal ways, not in socially accepted ways.

-It is important to teach them first to name their emotions and second, that their feelings are meant to be felt — that emotions are okay.
+It is essential to teach them first to name their emotions and second, that their feelings are meant to be felt — that emotions are okay.

-How they express their emotions might not be okay… for example, you might name and acknowledge their emotions by saying: “It’s okay to be angry, but it is never okay to hit.“
+How they express their emotions might not be okay… for example, you might name and acknowledge them by saying: “It’s okay to be angry, but it is never okay to hit.“

 Naming the emotion is the first step in learning how to express emotions in better ways.